SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Objective-C

+- [realm/realm-cocoa](https://github.com/realm/realm-cocoa) - Realm is a mobile database: a replacement for Core Data & SQLite
 - [wakatime/xcode-wakatime](https://github.com/wakatime/xcode-wakatime) - Xcode plugin for automatic time tracking and metrics generated from your programming activity.
 - [mattingalls/Soundflower](https://github.com/mattingalls/Soundflower) - MacOS system extension that allows applications to pass audio to other applications.
 Soundflower works on macOS Catalina.